9B8DY6/Landmark-detection-in-TOF-MRA/README.md

 <img src="https://github.com/9B8DY6/Landmark-detection-in-TOF-MRA/assets/67573223/c48866f1-f6a5-4936-a9eb-06c12c1eab50" width=140, height=160>

 MRA is an abbreviation of Magnetic Resonance Angiography to image blood vessels, especially in brain.
-It is used to evaluate them for stenosis (abnormal narrowing), occlusions, aneurysms (vessel wall dilatations, at risk of rupture) or other abnormalities.
 The main part of brain artery is called as COW (Circle of Willis).
+It is used to evaluate them for stenosis (abnormal narrowing), occlusions, aneurysms (vessel wall dilatations, at risk of rupture) or other abnormalities in COW.

 From [wiki](https://en.wikipedia.org/wiki/Magnetic_resonance_angiography)

 ## Purpose
-To evalute COW quantitatively, we have to <ins>detect landmarks which cover COW and needs quantitative analysis like how much narrow the vessel is</ins>.
+To evalute COW quantitatively, we have to <ins>detect landmarks which cover COW</ins> in advance.
 ![image](https://github.com/9B8DY6/Landmark-detection-in-TOF-MRA/assets/67573223/03e903db-de13-4ad4-a7d7-2e5023d3e1a6)

 💥**I dot landmarks on brain artery by myself** so I can not open landmarks data.